ebean-orm-tools/ebean-eclipse-enhancer/README.md

 avaje-ebeanorm-eclipse
 ======================

-ebean orm eclipse plugin for auto enhancement using the 4.x.x java agent
+ebean orm eclipse plugin for auto enhancement using the 4.x.x java agent - you **must** use this version of the plugin if you are using ebean 4.x.x.

 ### important